Nedtheyak/custom-discord-docs/docs/setting-up-discord-bot.md

 # Setting Up A Discord Bot On A Server
 {: .no_toc }

-When you're first setting up your Discord server, you may want to add something interesting to do when not conversing with other members.
-You may also be looking for a regular point of discussion, or a means of moderating and keeping your server under your control.
-Bots are a great way to do this, and in this guide we will show you how to add one.
+Bots are great as a regular point of discussion, or a means of moderating your server.
+They can help keep your server under control, and can have fun activities.
+In this guide, we will show you how to add a bot to your server.

 1. Select a bot to add.